 - Link to the organisation's assets with technical and organisational measures

 - Link to the organisation's data-processors (or controllers) with technical and organisational measures

 - Category of data processed

-- Ability to document the six steps to justify "legitimate interest" based processing;
+- Ability to document the steps to justify "legitimate interest" based processing (not available in EUIDPR);

 - Ability to document "consent" based processing;